Project-OSmOSE/OSEkit/README.md

 ![Open Source Love](https://img.shields.io/badge/open%20source-♡-lightgrey)
 ![Python 3.12](https://img.shields.io/badge/python-3.12-blue.svg)

-**OSEkit** is an open source suite of tools written in python and dedicated to the management and analysis of data in underwater passive acoustics.
+**OSEkit** is an open source python package dedicated to the management and analysis of data in underwater passive acoustics.

 [Presentation](#presentation) •
 [Getting into it](#getting-into-it) •